yuanjieli/SpaceCore-SIGCOMM22/README.md

 ## Dataset

-We use two datasets for the empirical study and evaluation (released in `SpaceCore-SIGCOMM22/Dataset/`):
+We use two datasets for the empirical study and evaluation (in `SpaceCore-SIGCOMM22/Dataset/`):

 - **Satellite terminal dataset**: The dataset is collected from three satellite termainals: China Telecom Tiantong SC310, China Telecom Tiantong
 T900 and Inmarsat BGAN Explorer 710 in 04/2021–1/2022.